awsdocs/amazon-appstream2-developer-guide/doc_source/client-application-windows-user.md

 1. In the **Print** dialog box, a list of available local printers is displayed\.
 Choose the local printer that you want to use, and then proceed with printing\.

-## Video and Audio Conferencing<a name="client-application-windows-how-to-use-local-webcam-user"></a>
+## Video and Audio Conferencing \(Client for Windows\)<a name="client-application-windows-how-to-use-local-webcam-user"></a>

 AppStream 2\.0 real\-time audio\-video \(AV\) redirects your local webcam video input to AppStream 2\.0 streaming sessions\.
-That way, you can use your local webcam for video and audio conferencing within your AppStream 2\.0 streaming session\.
+That way, you can use your local devices for video and audio conferencing within your AppStream 2\.0 streaming session\.

-If you have more than one webcam \(for example, if you have a USB webcam that is connected to your local computer and a built\-in webcam\), you can choose which webcam to use within your streaming session\.

-**Important**
-To use your local webcam within an AppStream 2\.0 streaming session, you must have the AppStream 2\.0 client installed on your local computer, and you must use the client to connect to the streaming session\.
-You cannot use your local webcam within a streaming session when you connect to AppStream 2\.0 by using a web browser\.

-**To use a local webcam within an AppStream 2\.0 streaming session**
+**To use a local webcam and microphone within an AppStream 2\.0 streaming session**

 1. Open the AppStream 2\.0 client and connect to a streaming session\.